alexzorzella/MParakeet3/README.md

 MParakeet3 requires [FZF](https://github.com/junegunn/fzf) and [ffmpeg](https://www.ffmpeg.org/download.html).
 To install them on Windows, use `winget install fzf` and `winget install ffmpeg`.<br>To install them on Mac, use [Homebrew](https://brew.sh/) to run `brew install fzf` and `brew install ffmpeg`.

 ## Download Playlist
-`downloadplaylist.py` allows you to download a playlist from a link into a specified output encoded as a passed audio filetype.
+`downloadplaylist.py` allows you to download a playlist from a link into a specified output encoded as a passed audio filetype using `yt-dlp`.
 If rate limited, it will wait and try again in increasing intervals.

 ```
 downloadplaylist.py [-h] [-l LINK] [-o OUTPUT] [-f FILETYPE] [-q QUIET]